JNPRAutomate/JNPRAutomateDemo-Class/docs/usingansible.md

 Ansible Tower
 -------------

 While all of this may seem great to use, how do you scale these scripts to a larger environment.
 For this Ansile has the tool Ansible Tower.
 It gives you a GUI that is wrapped around the management of Ansible tasks.
 This has a free trial version but it is not free to use.
-This can assist you in the management of a large scale environment
+This can assist you in the management of a large scale environment.

 [Ansible Tower](http://www.ansible.com/tower)